 - 33. Managed investment schemes are subject to a requirement to have set out in their constitution "adequate provision for the consideration that is to be paid to acquire an interest in the scheme" (section 601GA(1)).
 This is effectively a restriction on the discretion of the responsible entity to set an issue price at the time of an issue of interests.
-ASIC Class Order CO 05/26 provides an exception from this rule, allowing - (a) responsible entities to independently set the issue price in certain cases, including a rights issue; and - (b) underwriting of placements and rights issues by associates of responsible entities of listed schemes conditional on: - (i) the underwriter holding an Australian financial services licence; - (ii) the AFS licence containing conditions prohibiting the underwriter voting the shortfall interests or selling those interests to a person it knows is its associate; and - (iii) the underwriting agreement being on arm's length terms, with its sole purpose the assumption of risk of the shortfall and distribution of managed investment products.
+ASIC Class Order CO 05/26 provides an exception from this rule, allowing: - (a) responsible entities to independently set the issue price in certain cases, including a rights issue; and - (b) underwriting of rights issues by: